- Learn to recognize your Toddler’s hunger and fullness feeding cues.

 so feeding himself is a great way to practice.

-Knowing when he’s full
+Recognizing when he’s full

-- Turns away or shakes his head to say “no more” or “all done."
+- Turns away or shakes his head to say, “no more” or “all done."

 - Playing with or throwing food means mealtime is over.
 It’s playtime!